 House tenting, otherwise known as "structural fumigation," is a localized method of pest control that is commonly used when other forms of pest removal would be untenable.
 In some instances, tenting can be used in homes, businesses and other structures to remove beetles, bed bugs and termites.
 Before choosing to use tenting in your home or office, there are some things that should be considered, however, as this method of pest control can prove fatal to humans, pets or plants if proper precautions are not taken.

 Termite Tenting Overview

 When the tent is removed from a home, sulfuryl fluoride rapidly escapes from the home.
 Though this gas no longer poses an immediate threat to the home's occupants, it does pose certain dangers to the environment.
 Sulfuryl fluoride is a potent greenhouse gas, and contributes to global warming.
-This gas stays in the atmosphere for 30 to 40 years, and may linger for as long as a century, according to the University of California at Irvine.
+This gas stays in the atmosphere for 30 to 40 years, and may linger for as long as a century.
 Even worse, this gas is 4,000 percent more effective than carbon dioxide when it comes to trapping heat, which could contribute to climate change.

 Fumigation is safe provided you follow all instructions given.
 Deaths associated with tenting are extremely rare.
 It is important to remember that death can happen if you re-enter your home before the air is properly tested for safety.
 To ensure that your family will be safe, make sure that you have the assurance that the air quality has been tested and chemical levels are below 1 PPM.

 Despite the environmental risks, sulfuryl fluoride is one of the most effective ways to kill termites that could otherwise destroy your home.
 Severe, widespread infestations of dry wood termites and other wood-eating bugs tend to require tenting to completely kill off the infestation.